nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     * `list` : Lists all volunteers and events in the VolunSync database.

-    * `/v new n/ John Doe p/ 91234567 em/ john@gmail.com d/ 2024-02-02` : Creates a new record for a volunteer named `John Doe` to the VolunSync database.
+    * `/v new n/John Doe p/91234567 em/john@gmail.com d/2024-02-02` : Creates a new record for a volunteer named `John Doe` to the VolunSync database.

     * `/v del 3` : Deletes the third volunteer on the list of volunteers.